-\emph{Acknowledgments.}--- Y.W. gratefully thank Prof. Dan Nettleton and Prof. Huaiqing Wu for helpful discussions, and Prof. Thomas Iadecola for reviewing an earlier version of this work.
+Part of the work was completed while Y.W. was a graduate student in the Department of Statistics at Iowa State University.
+Y.W. gratefully thank Prof. Dan Nettleton and Prof. Huaiqing Wu for helpful discussions, and Prof. Thomas Iadecola for reviewing an earlier version of this work.
 Y.W. was supported by the US National Science Foundation under grant HDR: TRIPODS 19-34884.